All Episodes

 We've answered everything there is to answer about Benghazi.

-Chris Stevens, yeah, Wentz's funeral, great guy, great family, but that's it.
+Great guy, great family, but that's it.

-The time spent explaining to us who Ambassador Stevens was and what he believed and so forth compared to what we're being told and how we are being told to think of Christopher Dorner.
+Maybe One-tenth of one percent the time spent explaining to us who Ambassador Stevens was and what he believed and so forth compared to what we're being told and how we are being told to think of Christopher Dorner.

-Dorner is a mass murderer who wanted to kill more innocent people to make his point, and he's a hero.
+Dorner is a mass murderer who wanted to kill more innocent people, to make his point, and he's a hero.

 He's somebody we should listen to.

-Ambassador Stevens, it's that's uh a little uncomfortable.
+Ambassador Stevens, that's a little uncomfortable.

-We now know Chief Beck said, Yeah, we're gonna re-look at the firing.
+And Brooke Baldwin said, Jack, the LAPD angle, we now know Chief Beck said, yeah, we're going to re-look at the firing.

 We'll investigate.